abajwa-hw/ambari-workshops/README.md

 ## Ambari Extensibility via Stacks, Views and Blueprints Workshop

-These demos are part of an upcoming Ambari webinar.

-Slides and webinar recording will be available at http://hortonworks.com/partners/learn/
+These demos are part of a webinar on Ambari.
+Slides and webinar recording available at http://hortonworks.com/partners/learn/ Blog article on the topics presented in the webinar is available [here](http://hortonworks.com/blog/apache-ambari-technical-workshop/)

 A higher level write up of the direction of Ambari extensibility is available [here](http://hortonworks.com/blog/future-apache-ambari/)